zeroincombenze/calendar/resource_booking/README.rst

 #.
 Click on *Booking Count*.
 #.
 Click on a free slot.
 #.
 Fill the *Requester*, which may or not be yourself.
 #.
-Uncheck *Auto assign* and pick one *Resources combination*, in case the one
+Pick one *Resources combination*, in case the one assigned automatically
-   assigned automatically isn't the one you want.
+   isn't the one you want.

 To invite someone to book a resource combination from the portal: